Exhibitor Rules & Regulations

 Installation of Displays (Move-in)

-Installation is based on a target schedule detailed in the Exhibitor Service Manual.
-A target move-in date and time is assigned to each company and refers to the date and time the exhibitor may schedule on-site freight delivery.
+Installation is based on a target schedule detailed in the Exhibitor Service Manual (ESM).
+A target move-in date and time is assigned to each exhibitor and refers to the date and time the exhibitor may schedule on-site freight delivery.
 Exhibitors are not required to begin setting up on their target move-in date, but this is the first day they CAN begin.
-If you need to change your date and time, contact the person listed on the Target Freight Move-in Schedule.
+Exhibitors that need to update their target move-in date must submit a change request form.

 All displays must be completed by 6:00 p.m. on Sunday, September 28.
 Move-in hours: